Informatievlaanderen/VSDS-Onboarding-Example/protected-setup/README.md

 curl -I http://localhost:9005/feed/occupancy/by-page
 curl -I http://localhost:9005/admin/api/v1/eventstreams
 ```
-Public access is only allowed (HTTP 200) for the first call, all others are unauthenticated (HTTP 401).
+Public access is only allowed (HTTP 200) for the first call, all other calls are unauthenticated (HTTP 401).
 > **Note** that we pass `-I` in order to only retrieve the headers, not the actual content.

 If we pass a client API key we can retrieve the metadata, the LDES and the view but we cannot use the admin API: